NixOS/nix.dev/source/tutorials/nix-language.md

 - ecosystem-specific packaging mechanisms: `buildGoModule`, `buildPythonApplication`, ...
 - NixOS module system: `config`, `option`, ...

-**This guide only covers syntax and semantics**, and will direct you to resources for learning the other components.
+**This guide only covers language syntax and semantics**, briefly discusses standard libraries, and at the end will direct you to resources on the other components.

 ### What will you learn?